geeteshdax/Body-of-Work/README.md

 **Frameworks**
 Two research systems built for consistent, evidence-based analysis.
-- StrategicMind — a six-stage process for structured company research
+- StrategicMind: a six-stage process for structured company research
-- AI-Assisted Business Valuation Framework — owner earnings, reverse DCF, and scenario modelling built to find what markets miss.
+- AI-Assisted Business Valuation Framework: owner earnings, and scenario modelling built to find what markets miss.
   Two price calls validated by the market.

 **Retail Profitability Analysis**
 6 months of transaction data from a business I ran.